Bright People. Right Solutions.

 Leveraging Pre-existing Geotechnical Data

-Having worked in Northern California for 60 years, Kleinfelder has a significant amount of local knowledge.
-When possible, we used pre-existing geotechnical data and knowledge to reduce the number of borings and tests.
-This reduced time and costs for PG&E and accelerated their project schedules.
-In addition, to facilitate efficient and cost-effective decisions, we have proactively reviewed PG&E’s standard designs to ensure they meet required program needs.
+Having worked in Northern California for more than 60 years, Kleinfelder has a significant amount of local knowledge.
+In many cases, our teams used pre-existing geotechnical data to reduce the number of borings and tests needed for a project.
+This reduces time and costs for PG&E, and accelerates the project schedules.
+To facilitate efficient and cost-effective decisions, Kleinfelder proactively reviewed PG&E’s standard designs to help ensure they met the required program needs.

 Project Results